Priyashbhugra/yolact/README.md

 This repo will help you detect and segment the instances of the cars:
 Below you can see the results from this YOLACT model.

+Here we tried to detect and genarate a mask for all the cars in an image.

 ![Example 0](many_objects_results.png)

 ![Example 1](cars_with_pedestrian_results.png)